krobelus/rate-experiments/README.md

 Clausal Proofs
 --------------

-A formula in CNF is modeled as a multiset of clauses.
+A formula in CNF is a multiset of clauses.
 Each step in a clausal proof adds a clause to the current formula, or deletes one from it.
 These steps should be exactly the clause introductions and clause deletions that a solver performs.
-As a result, a checker can reproduce the formula as well as the set of top-level forced literals at each step, and finally encounter a top-level conflict just like the solver did.
+As a result, a checker can reproduce the formula as well as the set of top-level forced literals at each step, and finally derive the empty clause just like the solver did.

 Redundancy Properties
 ---------------------